Two-Point Superstring Tree Amplitudes Using the Pure Spinor Formalism: Discussion

 \section{Discussion}

-{The non-vanishing of two point amplitudes is required for various consistencies - see \cite{Harold_SFT} for a discussion.} We showed that by making use of an additional set of mostly BRST-exact states we can get non-zero two point tree amplitudes in the pure spinor formalism in open strings.
-Generalization to the closed strings is straight-forward in the pure spinor formalism.
-For the closed strings, we just need to add a right sector of what we have done so far.
-Generalization to Heterotic strings can be done by a hybrid of \cite{Erbin:2019uiz,Seki:2019ycz} and what we did above.
-For the supersymmetric sector we use pure spinor prescription presented in this work and augment it with the derivation of the bosonic sector as in \cite{Erbin:2019uiz,Seki:2019ycz}.
+{The non-vanishing of two point amplitudes is required for various consistencies, in particular at tree level in string theories - see \cite{Harold_SFT} for a discussion. } We showed that by making use of an additional set of mostly BRST-exact states we can get non-zero two point tree amplitudes in the pure spinor formalism in open strings.
+Generalization to the closed strings is straight-forward by adding a right moving sector.
+Generalization to Heterotic strings follows by making use the pure spinor prescription of this work and for the bosonic sector by using the analysis of \cite{Erbin:2019uiz,Seki:2019ycz}.

-To conclude we essentially have defined what we mean by a two point amplitude in the pure spinor formalism.
+To conclude we have identified the correlation functions that give rise to correct two point amplitude in the pure spinor formalism.
 We do not however know from a fundamental point of view why the additional vertex operator is of this form\footnote{Perhaps these are related to the zero momentum states as pointed out by Renann Lipinski Jusinskas.
 We note that the additional operators in \cite{Erbin:2019uiz,Seki:2019ycz} too resemble zero momentum states.
-The understanding of their precise role needs more work.}.
-Nonetheless, it is easy to explain the role of the various ingredients that went into $V_0$.
-The integral over $q$ along with the choice of $X^0$ helped get rid of the energy delta function.
-The insertion of an extra $\l$ unarguably is a must.
-This insertion of $\l$ must appear as a worldsheet scalar - this essentially leaves us with a unique choice of contraction with $\t$ with a $\g$ matrix i.e. $\rb{\l\g^m\t}$.
-Also, $m=0$ appears naturally once we isolate $X^0$ for taking care of the energy delta function.
-We end this work by saying that it is worth exploring for a fundamental origin of the mostly BRST exact operator we used in this work, perhaps by making use of the gauge invariant action presented in \cite{Jusinskas:2019vmd} (see also \cite{Berkovits_BRSTaction,Berkovits:2015yra} which gave important insights that lead to \cite{Jusinskas:2019vmd}) .
+The understanding of their precise role we leave for a future work.}.
+It is important to explore for a fundamental origin of the mostly BRST exact operator we used in this work, perhaps by making use of the gauge invariant action presented in \cite{Jusinskas:2019vmd} (see also \cite{Berkovits_BRSTaction,Berkovits:2015yra} which gave important insights that lead to \cite{Jusinskas:2019vmd}) .
 This investigation we leave for future work.

 {\bf Acknowledgments:} I wish to thank Biswajit Das for some discussions and Ashoke Sen and Mritunjay Verma for providing some useful comments on the draft.
 I am indebted to Renann Lipinski Jusinskas for many insightful discussions at the initial stages this work.
 I am thankful to Institute of Physics, Bhubaneshwar for generously providing a three month extension beyond the usual term of my post-doctoral tenure, during the pandemic due to CoVid-19.